Home

 -

-including an iron or containers with hot matter must not be placed near
+All hot objects including an iron or containers with hot matter must not

-the margin of a table.
+be placed near the margin of a table.
 Avoid using tablecloth.
-Matches and lighters should
+Matches and

 -